jhautry/echo-dot/README.md

 |Unable to find potential vulnerability in Skills (16) | 2 | 8 | The custom coding skills API may have no vulnerabilities |

 # User Stories
-### 1) As a *normal user*, the main action I will be conducting is *giving verbal requests to Alexa* so I can *have her automate tasks for me like a personal assistant*.
+### 1) As an *end user*, the main action I will be conducting is *giving verbal requests to Alexa* so I can *have her automate tasks for me like a personal assistant*.

 Acceptance Criteria:
 * Obtain a fundamental understanding of the hardware and software routines used by the Echo Dot and Alexa.